-The Citizen Lake Monitoring Network (CLMN) creates a bond between over 1000 citizen volunteers statewide and the Wisconsin Department of Natural Resources (DNR).
-Our goals are to collect high quality data, educate and empower volunteers, and share this data and knowledge.
+The Citizen Lake Monitoring Network (CLMN) creates a bond between 1000+ citizen volunteers statewide and the Wisconsin Lakes Partnership.
+Our goals are to collect high-quality lake monitoring data, educate and empower our volunteers, and share our data to inform lake management.

-DNR and University of Wisconsin-Extension staff provide volunteers with the necessary equipment and training.
-Volunteers provide their time, expertise, energy and a willingness to share information with their lake association or other lake users.
-The information gathered by the volunteers is used by DNR lake biologists, fisheries experts and water regulation and zoning staff, as well as by UW-Extension, lake associations and other interested individuals.
+CLMN staff provide volunteers with the necessary equipment and training to conduct these monitoring activities.
+Volunteers provide their time, expertise, energy, and a willingness to share information with their fellow lake residents or other lake users.
+The information gathered by these monitoring programs is used by Wisconsin Department of Natural Resources and university biologists and researchers, UW-Extension, and other interested individuals.

 For more information contact

-Laura Herman, Citizen Lake Monitoring Network Education Specialist
+Paul Skawinski, Citizen Lake Monitoring Network Educator

 Or go to